ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 * Version numbers will follow [semantic versioning](https://semver.org).

 * Questions:
-  * Need to reconcile this with version number in the URL, does that have any meaning any more?
   * Version numbers resolve to components, but not the search items in the `search` components, do we need those to be versioned as well?
 For example:

 ```